On the non-abelian Hodge locus I: Introduction

 \subsection{Strategy of the proof}

 The proof splits into two parts, each of a rather different nature.
-First, Q1 is proven, using techniques from hyperbolic and metric geometry.
-Then, the resolution of Q1 is used to prove Q2, by applying more algebraic techniques.
+We first prove Q1 using techniques from hyperbolic and metric geometry.
+Then, the resolution of Q1 is used as input to prove Q2, using more algebraic and analytic techniques.